-- 2.14 The Scheme Actuary's responsibilities include: - Liaising with the Investment Consultant and Trustee on the suitability of the Fund's investment strategy given the financial characteristics of the Fund - Assessing the statutory funding position of the Fund and advising on the appropriate response to any shortfall - Performing the triennial (or more frequently as required) valuations and advising on the appropriate contribution levels. - 2.15 Decisions affecting the Fund's investment strategy are taken with appropriate advice from the Fund's Scheme Actuary and Investment Consultant and the Trustee's other advisers.
+- 2.14 The Scheme Actuary's responsibilities include: - Liaising with the Investment Consultant and Trustee on the suitability of the Fund's investment strategy given the financial characteristics of the Fund - Assessing the statutory funding position of the Fund and advising on the appropriate response to any shortfall - Reviewing the suitability of the liability cashflow benchmark as required - Performing the triennial (or more frequently as required) valuations and advising on the appropriate contribution levels. - 2.15 Decisions affecting the Fund's investment strategy are taken with appropriate advice from the Fund's Scheme Actuary and Investment Consultant and the Trustee's other advisers.